Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Conclusions

 The proper evaluation of the career of a professional soccer coach should account for a myriad of factors, e.g., the strength of the teams coached and the level of difficulty of the competitions where the coach participates in.
 However, these factors are hardly measurable, making the task of gauging performance on the basis of trophies or other achievements very challenging.
 For instance, should one value more a title in the Italian Serie A in the early $2000$s, in the Spanish La Liga in the mid $2010$s, or in the English Premier League today?
 Also, the challenge is exacerbated by the fact that a career may span tens of seasons, and involve multiple teams and leagues.
 Cases like Sir Alex Ferguson, who managed the same team for $20+$ years, are quite rare.
 Even for these special cases, the high variability of the rest of the system makes extremely difficult to account for all the potential factors that one should quantify when assessing their career performance.

-As only one league exists, gauging the performance of a coach in professional American basketball seems easier than it is for coaches of European soccer clubs.
+As only one league exists, gauging the performance of coaches of professional American basketball teams seems easier than it is for coaches of European soccer clubs.
 However, also in American basketball, factors that are important to measure the career performance of a coach vary on a time scale much shorter than the duration of the coach's career.
 Thus, attempts to compare coaches on the basis of simple counting strategies -- e.g., number of wins, number of trophies -- may not be completely fair, as the value of individual events may not be comparable from season to season, especially over extended periods of time.

 In this paper, we avoid to explicitly give values to specific events.
 We just let the system decide the importance of the events in a self-consistent manner.
 Our approach is based on a macroscopic perspective of sports competitions.
 A game between two teams is seen as an elementary interaction among their respective coaches, with the direction of the interaction depending on the game outcome.
 The aggregation of data from many games allows us for the construction of a web of contacts among coaches.
-We use a network centrality metric, named CoachScore, to self-consistently determine the relative performance of a coach in the system.
+We use PageRank centrality, here renamed as CoachScore, to self-consistently determine the relative performance of a coach in the system.

 We do not claim that our way of quantifying performance is better than others.
-Rather, we believe that no single metric should be used to make direct comparisons among coaches, as performance is a multidimensional object.
-Our proposed CoachScore can be seen as one of these dimensions.
-With these considerations in mind, we hope that sports fans could enjoy exploring additional results from the companion website \web~ that is integral part of the present work.
+For instance, we are aware of the limitations in the use of PageRank in dense networks~\cite{medo20}.
+Also, PageRank displays a strong age dependence when used in growing/dynamic networks~\cite{medo15, medo17}, and has the tendency of weighing losses much less than wins~\cite{masuda2009impact}.
+Different metrics of performance can be used to alleviate the above issues.
+However, we expect that any metric is affected by some limitations that narrow its usage and allow to properly gauge some specific features of performance only.
+We indeed believe that no single metric should be used to make direct comparisons among coaches, as performance is a multidimensional object.
+Our proposed score can be seen as one of these dimensions.
+With these considerations in mind, we hope that sports fans could enjoy the additional results provided in the companion website \web~ that is integral part of the present work.